aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/wan-settings.md

     # PREVIEW: This key is currently not supported

-    # Select if the WAN should be run using CV Pathfinder (`cv-pathfinder`) or Auto VPN only.
+    # Select if the WAN should be run using CV Pathfinder or Auto VPN only.
     wan_mode: <str; "autovpn" | "cv-pathfinder"; default="cv-pathfinder">

     # PREVIEW: This key is currently not supported